nswcdd-assessment/Dave_Ellis_Reddit_Exports-Fredericksburg-Virginia/README.md

 # Evidence Archive: Reddit Account Activity Exports for Anon Account

 ## Overview
-This repository serves as a centralized archive for Reddit account data related to ****.
+This repository serves as a centralized archive for Reddit account data related to Dave Ellis from Fredericksburg, Virginia.

 The data contained herein was retrieved via **Arctic Shift** archival tools to preserve the digital footprint of specific anonymous accounts prior to their deletion or modification.